Hybrid Events Simplified: A Step-by-Step Guide

 When preparing your debriefs and data analysis, consider these four main questions:

-1. Did we manage to reach our fundraising goals?
+- Did we meet our fundraising goals?

-2. What could we change to improve our next hybrid fundraiser?
+- What could we change to improve our next hybrid fundraiser?

-3. What factors of the event were the most successful and unsuccessful?
+- What factors of the event were the most successful and unsuccessful?

 Examples of Hybrid Fundraising Events